-Eye doctors switch to virtual visits to reduce spread of coronavirus
+Eye doctors switch to virtual "eye exams" to limit COVID-19 spread

-During the coronavirus pandemic, some eye doctors are seeing patients via virtual visits while their offices are closed for routine eye care such as eye exams.
+During the COVID-19 pandemic, some eye doctors are seeing patients via virtual "eye exams" while their offices are limited for routine eye care.

 Yes, you may be able to FaceTime with your eye doctor to find out if that bump on your eye is a stye and what you can do to treat it at home.

 What’s driving the shift to telehealth?
 Efforts to control the spread of COVID-19, the disease caused by the new coronavirus.

 As a result of these actions and recommendations, until the spread of COVID-19 is contained, many eye care professionals have turned to telehealth to diagnose eye issues without the need for in-office visits — and without potentially exposing people to coronavirus.

 Virtual visits allow an eye doctor to care for patients, often in real time, by videoconference, computer, smartphone or telephone.